 "What?
 This means something to you?"

 "No," she said.
 "But the name disturbs me."

 Nen Yim nodded agreement.
 "Ekh'm Val said the planet itself was alive, its life-forms symbiotic, as if shaped to live together."

 "They shape life as we do?"

 "They shape life, yes.
 Not as we do.
 And the sentient race there is nothing like Yuuzhan Vong-indeed, from the records, I think they must be a race native to this galaxy-Ferroans."

 "Then I retract my earlier statement.
 Our ancestors can hardly have met this world before."

 "It seems unlikely.
-And yet, at the same time, it seems the only possible answer to the puzzle."
+And yet, at the same time, it seems the only possible answer to the puzzle." $\,$

 "What happened to Commander Val?"
-"He was attacked and repelled, but he managed to capture the ship before leaving the system."

 "And the planet?"

 "Shimrra claims it has been destroyed."

 "You do not believe him?"

 "No. I've been asked to create weapons that might affect it.
 Why should I do that if the danger has passed?"

 "Perhaps he fears there are more such worlds."

 "Perhaps.
 Perhaps he merely fears."

 "What?"

-"If we have met this race before, and fought them perhaps they remember it better than we.
+"If we have met this race before, and fought them - perhaps they remember it better than we.
 If we have the key to attacking their biotechnology, perhaps they have the key to ours as well.
 Ekh'm Val was defeated, after all."

 "A few ships against a world."

 Nen Yim smiled thinly.
 "Tell me-what sort of memory do you think our glorious ancestors are more likely to have purged from the Qang qahsa?
-A glorious victory or an ignominious defeat?"
+A glorious victory or an igno-minious defeat?"

 Ahsi Yim pursed her lips.
 "Ah," she said.
 "And you think Shimrra knows something we do not."

 "I think he knows many things we do not."

 Ahsi Yim's tendrils curled in agreement.
 Then she leveled her liquid gaze directly at Nen Yim.
-"Why are you telling methis?"
-"Because," Nen Yim replied, "I think you know things / do not.
+"Why are you telling me this?"

+"Because," Nen Yim replied, "I think you know things $\/$ do not.
 Have connections that I do not."

 "What sort of things?" she asked, stiffly.

 "For one, I think you have heard of Ekh'm Val before."
 A long silence, this time.
 "Are you asking something of me?" she said at last.
-"If this planet exists, I must see it for myself.
-The ship alone is not enough.
-I must know more."
 "Why?"
 "Because I think if I do not, our species is doomed."
 Ahsi pursed her lips.
 Her tendrils knotted and waved.
 "I can promise nothing," she said, "but I will see what can be done."
-From the bridge of Yammka, Nas Choka surveyed the ruins I of the occupation forces from Fondor.
+SIX From the bridge of Yammka, Nas Choka surveyed the ruins I of the occupation forces from Fondor.
 They weren't much j to look at.
 He turned slowly to face Zhat Lah.

 "How did this happen?" he asked.
 His voice was low, pitched only for the commander.
-"Duro was attacked, Warmaster, as our intelligence sug- I gested it would be.
-The executor there requested reinforce- I ments.
+"Duro was attacked, Warmaster, as our intelligence sug - I gested it would be.
+The executor there requested reinforce - I ments.
 My men were hungry for battle, and I complied."
 His eyes narrowed.
 "Then they came.
 I recalled the ships j when I understood the ploy, but they were prevented from leaving the Duro system by their interdictors.
-The infidels I kept our forces pinned in the planet's gravity well and then j fled.
+The infidels I kept our forces pinned in the planet's gravity well and then I fled.
 They are cowards!"
 "Are you telling me cowards took the system you were entrusted with from you?
 You were beaten by cowards?"
 "Warmaster, we were outnumbered.
-We fought until there was no hope."
-"No hope?"
+We fought until there was no hope." $\ensuremath{\text{^{17}}}$ "No hope?"
 Nas Choka asked, in scathing tones.
 "You were yet alive, and had ships, and say there was no hope?
 Are you Yuuzhan Vong?"
 "I am Yuuzhan Vong," Zhat Lah growled.